 Wimpole History Festival 2017

-This July, Wimpole's History Festival will be a feast of history and heritage for the whole family and will draw together the best of historians in a place that brings the past alive.
+This July, Wimpole's History Festival will be a weekend of history and heritage for the whole family.

 Taking place for the first time this year, Wimpole History Festival is the product of a unique partnership between Cambridge Literary Festival and the National Trust.

 Set in the beautiful Wimpole Estate with its country mansion, rolling parkland and library of more than 10,000 books, this is the perfect backdrop to welcome some of Britain’s best and most engaging historians.

 What to expect